DaveSV/Django-Sessions-Ollama-Chat-App-/README.md

-# Django Ollama Chat App
+# Django Sessions Ollama Chat App

 This Django project showcases the power of building local AI-powered chat applications using the Ollama library and Meta's Llama 3 model